Extremal subsets in geodesically complete spaces with curvature bounded above: Properties

 \begin{proof}[Proof of Theorem \ref{thm:dim}] The Hausdorff dimension is not less than the topological dimension in general.
 The topological dimension is not less than the bi-Lipschitz number.
 Furthermore, Theorems \ref{thm:reg} and \ref{thm:mfd} imply that the bi-Lipschitz number of any open subset of an extremal subset is not less than the Hausdorff dimension.
 This completes the proof. \end{proof}

 \begin{rem} For the proofs of our results, one can also use the strainer maps of Lytchak-Nagano \cite{LN:geod} instead of noncritical maps. \end{rem}

-\begin{rem} A noncritical map (even a strainer map) of maximal rank restricted to an extremal subset is not a homeomorphism in general.
+\begin{rem} In general, a noncritical map (even a strainer map) restricted to an extremal subset is not a homeomorphism even if it has maximal rank.
 For example, let $X$, $C_1$, $C_2$, $C$, and $D$ be as in Example \ref{ex:nsy}.
 Consider the distance function from a point of $C$ but the origin, which is a strainer map at the origin.
-However, its restriction to extremal subsets $C\cup C_1\cup C_2$ and $C\cup D$ are never injective near the origin. \end{rem}
+However, its restriction to extremal subsets $C\cup C_1\cup C_2$ and $C\cup D$ are never injective near the origin.
+Compare with the CBB case (\cite[Theorem 3.12]{F:reg}). \end{rem}